gladyshev/yii2-rucaptcha/README.md

 ========================

 An extension for resolving captcha with [Rucaptcha.com](https://rucaptcha.com/?from=1342124).
-It is just wrapper of [gladyshev\rucaptcha-client](https://github.com/gladyshev/rucaptcha-client).
+It's just a wrapped [gladyshev\rucaptcha-client](https://github.com/gladyshev/rucaptcha-client) library.

 Rucaptcha API documentation is at [official page](https://rucaptcha.com/api-rucaptcha?from=1342124).